 Amina Abouelghar is an Egyptian dancer and choreographer.
-For Young Dreams she examines the collective memory of the society in Caïro where she was born.
-The sounds, gestures and expressions that have been passed on from generation to generation.
-The fairytales, songs, tastes and images.
-Abouelghar asked her close ones about their housekeeping, family dynamics, the soul of their street.
-Do their experiences match with the memories of her own childhood ?
-What does nostalgia exactly mean ?
+For Young Dreams she examines the collective memory of the society in Cairo where she was born.
+The sounds, gestures, images, and expressions that have been passed on from generation to generation.
+Abouelghar and Betris explore the question of what nostalgia means through songs, fairytales, tastes, and images that are linked to a specific memory.

 The intimate performance Young Dreams makes one think about the action of remembering.
 Commemorating can be a political deed for those who belong to a suppressed community.
 But it is also inherently linked with dance and the body.
 Via stories and dance Abouelghar brings movement into what could be the memory of a community.
-The music in the performance is made by Laure Betris, a Swiss-Iraqi musician and composer who also activated the archive of her own father for this project.
+The music in the performance is made by Laure Betris, a Swiss-Iraqi musician and composer.